 “Education is a human right with immense power to transform.
 On its foundation rest the cornerstones of freedom, democracy and sustainable human development.”

-Prosperity of the Commons International (PCI) takes a human-focused, data-driven approach to regional development and optimizing the commons for the people.
-Our mission is to transform capitalism and the management and utilization of the commons to maximize individual and community prosperity while ensuring long-term ecological sustainability, successful economic expansion, and just and equitable wealth creation.
-"Prosperity" is a human-centric concept that refers to the holistic value of the Commons of which sustainably managed natural resources are a fundamental component.
+Prosperity of the Commons International (PCI) takes a human-focused, data-driven approach to regional development and economic activity that is focused on the optimization of human prosperity.
+Our mission is to transform capitalism and the management and utilization of common natural resources to maximize individual and community prosperity while ensuring long-term ecological sustainability, successful economic expansion, and just and equitable wealth creation.
+"Prosperity" is a human-centric concept that refers to the holistic value of the collective human and natural commons, of which sustainably managed natural resources are a fundamental component.
 We are working toward a world in which human and capital systems generate moral outcomes that optimize prosperity and security in harmony with socio-ecological sustainability for current and future generations.

-To accomplish our mission, we are leading a global movement to make this prosperity-centric development model the default global development paradigm.
-To support this movement, we are launching PCI Prosperity Prize writing competitions around the world for students, stakeholders, community members, and professionals to generate analyses of the impacts of recent and ongoing regional development efforts, especially as these outcomes relate to public goods and services or the use, management, and ownership of the commons.
-These competitions seek to create an enabling discourse amongst youth, scholars, and civil society about the challenges towards achieving sustainable and equitable development.
+To accomplish our mission, we are creating a global movement to make this prosperity-centric highest order goal of any development effort a consideration in all finance, economic, and conservation activity.
+To support this movement, we are launching PCI Prosperity Prize writing competitions around the world for students, stakeholders, community members, and professionals to generate case studies that analyze the impacts of recent and ongoing regional development efforts.
+We are especially interested in outcomes related to public goods and services or the use, management, and ownership of the natural commons.
+These competitions seek to create an enabling and productive discourse amongst youth, scholars, and civil society about the challenges towards achieving equitable and sustainable development.

-Through this competition, we are asking a respondent or team of respondents to critically review the impact and effectiveness of development projects completed in the last 10 years or that are currently ongoing.
-For example, these may include projects that seek to build resilience of coastal communities, environmental conservation, water or power development, waste treatment, ecotourism infrastructure, or the use of the commons through extraction (e.g., fisheries, mining, forestry), etc. The fundamental questions to be addressed to assess any development project’s impact on prosperity include: What are the impacts on labor?
-Do industries operating development projects truly increase or decrease the economic equity and prosperity of the people affected?
-Are there appropriate governance systems in place to ensure development projects are managed for the benefit of the commons over the long term?
+Through this competition, we are asking a respondent or team of respondents to critically review the impact and effectiveness of local, regional, or global development projects completed in the last 10 years or that are currently ongoing.
+For example, the project may be focused on blue, green, ESG, DE&I, UNSDG, Circular Economy, or other investment or development approaches in relation to infrastructure or common goods.
+This includes private, public, and public-private investments and projects.
+Each respondent should address the impact of the project.
+You may consider, among other things: What are the impacts on labor?
+Do development projects truly increase or decrease the economic equity and prosperity of the people affected?
+Are there appropriate governance systems in place to ensure development projects are managed to maximize human prosperity over the long term?
 What is the economic and environmental sustainability of the effort and does it generate a dynamic and scalable socio-ecological sustainability?
-Essentially, what has been achieved, at what cost, and for the benefit of what group?
+Essentially, what has been achieved, at what cost, and for the benefit of whom?

 Analyses will be submitted to Prosperity of the Commons International.
 PCI will have the exclusive right to publish the analyses with credit to the authors and to showcase the analyses received in PCI outreach and education materials.
 PCI will use the analyses to educate our partner organizations on the impacts of the current development paradigm and in our marketing efforts for the global movement toward prosperity-centric development.